-Note that there is another, physically distinct, ITG instability usually referred to as the "slab ITG mode".
-This instability relies on coupling density and temperature through parallel-velocity perturbations, and so is naturally three-dimensional (Cowley et al. 1991).
-This mode is entirely absent from our 2D model.
+Note that there is another, physically distinct, ITG instability usually referred to as the 'slab ITG mode'.
+This instability relies on coupling density and temperature through

 Now let us return to the general dispersion.
-An important feature of the modes described by (2.20) is the boundedness of the region of unstable wavenumbers in the k plane (right panel of Figure 2).
+An important feature of the modes described by (2.20) is the boundedness of the region of unstable wavenumbers in the k plane (figure 2b).
 This allows us to integrate (2.17) and (2.18) without the need for artificial dissipation.
 There are both collisionless and collisional mechanisms that lead to the suppression of the ITG instability.
 Let us consider these mechanisms.